Montgomery County Public Schools (Maryland)

 Montgomery County Public Schools (MCPS) is the public school district of Montgomery County, Maryland.
 With 211 schools, it is the largest school district in the state of Maryland.
 For the 2024-25 school year, the district had about 159,671 students taught by about 13,994 teachers, 86.4 percent of whom had a master's degree or equivalent.
-MCPS receives nearly half of the county's budget—47.3% in fiscal year 2026.
+MCPS receives nearly half of Montgomery County’s budget—47.3% in fiscal year 2026.

 As of July 2025, the superintendent of the district is Thomas W. Taylor.
-The board of education includes nine members, including the superintendent and a student member, who votes on all issues except punishment for individuals; in 2025–26, the student board member is Anuva Maloo.
+The board of education includes nine members, including the superintendent and a student member, who votes on all issues except punishment for individuals; in 2026–27, the student board member is Leul Dawit.

 In 2010, MCPS was awarded a Malcolm Baldrige National Quality Award.

 History

 19th century

 Only private schools existed in Montgomery County, Maryland, until 1860, when the public school district was established for white children.
 The outbreak of the Civil War the following year brought raids by both Union and Confederate forces on local schools, which ultimately closed from 1862 until 1864.

 In 1872, the Maryland General Assembly appropriated state money to open schools for children of color.
 The county established a segregated school system.

-In 1892, the county opened its first high school, Rockville High School, which graduated its first class of 12 seniors graduated in 1897.
+In 1892, the county opened its first high school, Rockville High School, which graduated its first class of 12 seniors in 1897.
 (In 1927, Rockville Colored High School would open, after which the older whites-only school changed its name to Richard Montgomery High School.)
 A second high school, Gaithersburg High School, was established in 1904.

 20th century

 In the early 20th century, the school budget started to see the effects of suburbanization.
 In 1908, there were 6,483 students and a budget of $76,000.
 The school system saw more growth in 1912 after the United States Congress passed a "non-resident" law that excluded Montgomery County school children from enrolling in Washington, D.C. schools, which were known for their higher quality.
 By 1921, the school budget had grown to more than $316,000.

 The county's first Board of Education was named by legislative enactments in 1917; the first board consisted of nine men.
 A woman was appointed to the board in 1920: Mrs. A. Dawson Trumble, who served a five-year term that led to a steady succession of female members.

-Edwin W. Broome, superintendent during 1916–1953, combined one-room schoolhouses into multi-room operations at the beginning of his tenure, reducing the number of schools from 108 to 66 by 1949.
+Edwin W. Broome, superintendent between 1916 and 1953, combined one-room schoolhouses into multi-room operations at the beginning of his tenure, reducing the number of schools from 108 to 66 by 1949.
 At that point, school enrollment was over 22,000.
 When Broome took the job, there were five high schools, all in the northern portion of the county.
 He built two secondary schools for Silver Spring and two for Bethesda, and also pushed high schools to add the 12th grade.

-In 1936, Broome and his board agreed to equalize teacher pay regardless of race in response to a lawsuit brought by William B. Gibbs Jr. and the NAACP.